KogarashiNetwork/Kogarashi/README.md

 Zero Network is a completely anonymous blockchain.
 This allows us the confidential transactions and private smart contracts.
 These features are realized without relying on `trusted party`, `sidechian technologies` and `TEE`, `optimistic assumption`.

 ## Abstract
 Zero Network is the `substrate-based` blockchain and that transactions are totally concealed with cryptography.
 This is going to be deployed as [`Polkadot`](https://polkadot.network/) parachain.
-We are also implementing `zk-SNARKs` which has compatible with `no_std` and [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec) and, is optimized by assembly and algorithm.
+We are also implementing `plonk` which has compatible with `no_std` and [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec) and, is optimized by assembly and algorithm.
 In particular, we are going to support following functionality.

 - Confidential Transfers
 - Private Smart Contracts
-- Client Wallet with `Rust` and `Javascript`
+- Client Wallet
 - Rollup Transactions

 ## Directory Structure